-- d) for plan changes, it would add significantly to development capacity in accordance with Policy UD.3, even if it is out-of-sequence with planned land release or unanticipated by the district plan., if it is:

-1 in the form of a plan shange and

-- 1. in the form of a plan change, and

-- 2. in a city or district containing part or all of an urban environment, and

-- 3. in accordance with Policy UD.3.
+- (d) it would add significantly to development capacity, even if it is out-of-sequence with planned land release or unanticipated by the district plan, if it is: - 1. in the form of a plan change, and - 2. in a city or district containing part or all of an urban environment, and - 3. in accordance with Policy UD.3.